 I think what we celebrate about the Apostles is their humanity.
-So many times the stories we have of them are miraculous and overwhelming but the Scriptures we do have on them is filled with them often putting both of their feet into their mouth.
+So many times the stories we have of them are miraculous and overwhelming but the Scriptures we do have on them are filled with them often putting both of their feet into their mouth, not so miraculous.

 In John's Gospel he is introduced to Jesus as the long-awaited one by Phillip and his reaction is to bad-mouth Nazareth and therefore Jesus (John 1:45-46) and show skepticism (ibid v.
 48) when he does meet him.

 In contrast, Jesus sees him and praises this bluntness (ibid v.
 47), states he is greater than Jacob, and then proceeds to place him beneath the fig tree, the recognition of his desire for messianic peace, as one searching for all that Jesus offers.
 He understands that Jesus "gets him" and he produces the first official statement of what the others have mentioned: that Jesus is the King, in the line of David, the Messiah.

 So like Peter he puts his foot in his mouth and then removes it to make vital and important statements of Faith.
 Jesus then presses him to take that understanding further: not just "rabbi", "king", not just "son of God" (ibid v.
 49), but "the Rabbi", "the King", the "true Son of God" come down from Heaven (ibid v.
 50-51).